Being a dog owner means a life of fun, loyal companionship for millions of people–but it can also mean a learning curve.

 7. Choosing the wrong food

 Just like people, dogs need many nutrients to be healthy.
-The right dog food will include all the nutrients a dog needs according to their breed, age, size, and activity level.
+The right dog food will include all the nutrients a dog needs according to its breed, age, size, and activity level.

 8. Waiting to start training or socializing a puppy